chromaui/learnstorybook.com/content/intro-to-storybook/react/en/simple-component.md

 - `component` -- the component itself,
 - `title` -- how to refer to the component in the sidebar of the Storybook app,
-- `excludeStories` -- which of the other exports in the file encode stories.
+- `excludeStories` -- exports in the story file that should not be rendered as stories by Storybook.

 To define our stories, we export a function for each of our test states to generate a story.
 The story is a function that returns a rendered element (i.e. a component class with a set of props) in a given state---exactly like a React [Stateless Functional Component](https://reactjs.org/docs/components-and-props.html).